-World Malaria Day raise awareness about the need for the prevention, control and elimination of malaria.
+World Malaria Day raise awareness about the need for the prevention, control, and elimination of malaria.
 This day also marks the continuing great achievements in the fight against malaria.
-It is also necessary to provide education to the people for better understanding regarding disease malaria and how to cure it.
-Let us tell you that Malaria is a life-threatening disease which is caused by Plasmodium Parasites.
+It is also necessary to provide education to the people for a better understanding of the disease malaria and how to cure it.
+Let us tell you that Malaria is a life-threatening disease that is caused by Plasmodium Parasites.

-The theme of World Malaria Day 2020 is "Zero malaria starts with me."
+The theme of World Malaria Day 2020 was "Zero malaria starts with me."

 To End Malaria WHO joins the RBM Partnership in promoting "Zero malaria starts with me".
-It is a grassroot campaign with an objective to keep malaria high on political agenda, mobilize additional resources and empower communities to take ownership of malaria prevention and care.
+It is a grassroots campaign with an objective to keep malaria high on the political agenda, mobilize additional resources and empower communities to take ownership of malaria prevention and care.

 According to WHO, between 2000 and 2014, the number of malaria-related deaths fell by 40% worldwide, from an estimated 743 000 to 446 000.
 WHO's World Malaria Report 2019 says that there were no global gains in reducing new infections over the period 2014-2018.
 And nearly as many people died from malaria in 2018 as the year before.

 World Malaria Day was developed from Africa Malaria Day which was first held in 2008.
 It was basically an event that had been observed since 2001 by African governments.
 They worked towards the progress goal which aimed at controlling malaria and reducing its mortality in African countries.

 At the 60th session of the World Health Assembly, a meeting sponsored by the World Health Organisation (WHO) in 2007 proposed that Africa Malaria Day be changed to World Malaria Day to identify the existence of malaria in the countries worldwide and to bring awareness among people globally to fight against malaria disease.